IQDevs/blog/_posts/2017-04-12-Rust for High-Level Programming Language Developers.markdown

 And so on.

 #### Functions
-Function declaration are pretty intuitive and straightforward.
+Function declarations are pretty intuitive and straightforward.
 Say you want to write a `greeting` function that prints out the test `"hello there!"` over `stdio`.
 You'd write your function as follows:

 ```rust
 fn greeting () {